JonoReshef/SQL-Agent/ARCHITECTURE.md

 ## Executive Summary

 A test-driven Python system for analyzing Outlook emails to extract product information, match against inventory using **database-driven hierarchical filtering**, and generate comprehensive 5-sheet Excel reports with full database persistence.
 The system processes individual `.msg` files (no threading), uses Azure OpenAI (GPT-5) for intelligent extraction, PostgreSQL 17 with **thread_hash** as primary key for deduplication, and is orchestrated via LangGraph workflows.
+Additionally, a **SQL Chat Workflow** provides natural language query access to the database via FastAPI REST API.

 **Key Features**: